Pepsi4/Merge-Your-Block/README.md

 >##  How much total amount of time have you worked in Unity and C#?

 5+ years.
-But I started to study hard ~2 years ago.
+Howerwer I started to study hard ~2 years ago.

 <br>

 >## How did you specifically learn Unity/C#?
-Mostly — QDD (Qustion-Driven Development).
-Also I have been consuming a lot of content on youtube.
+Mostly — QDD (Question-Driven Development).
+Also I have been consuming a lot of content on YouTube.
 Some of my favorites:

 - [K-Syndicate](https://www.youtube.com/KSyndicate) (Ukraine)